Pascal Lafontaine - OUR DIG 2019 RIDER OF THE YEAR

 “I was 22-years-old – I am 28 now.
 They told me I had sarcoma bone cancer.
 It is a type of bone cancer, but localized and normally is in the knee.
 But for me it was my foot.
 They had to take me in the same month that they diagnosed me and after that they told me I would have to do not only radiotherapy, but chemotherapy.
 The chemotherapy wasn't working well and the cancer actually came back in my lungs because they diagnosed the wrong cancer.
 Now they think it was my soft tissue.
 It wasn't in my bones.
 I'm in this 1% of people where you cannot diagnose the type of sarcoma.
 So they gave me the wrong chemotherapy.
 It didn't work at all.
 After that I got other types of chemotherapy and like I said, I'm still trying different treatment because they don't really know exactly which cells they need to kill.
 But the radiotherapy is working very well on me every time, however the cancer is coming back –the radiotherapy is just slowing it down.
 We need to find something that will really kill it.
 We are working on it.
 I filmed for the video and did chemotherapy at the same time.
 That's why it took two years for the video to come out.
 I was only really able to film for a couple months.
 So yeah, I've tried my best dealing with all of it.
 Some of the chemotherapy was so bad that I was sleeping for about three weeks of the month.
 Some of it is a pretty bad kind of chemotherapy.
 We had to change the treatments often because sometimes they would stop working.
 So yeah, sometimes I lose my hair, sometimes I don’t.”

 Pascal runs his fingers through his hair showing me how his current hair growth is going.
-At this point, I couldn’t help thinking how fucking unfair it all seemed.
+At this point, I couldn’t stop thinking how fucking unfair it all seemed.
 Pascal was only 22 when he was diagnosed.
 Not only does he still have to face the illness, he also had to lose his leg.
-I’ve met a few people with amputated limbs in my life and always wondered how someone can come to terms with such a life changing trauma.
+I’ve met amputees before and always wondered how someone comes to terms with such a life changing trauma.